If you've got a dog. You're dealing with Dog Hair. Enjoy these tips with these 5 Best Vacuums for Dog Hair.

 - Vacuum cleaner parts could be washed and cleaned.

-1.)
-Bissell Cleanview - The Bissell Cleanview Swivel Pet Vacuum Cleaner is lightweight and had excellent suction.
+The Bissell Croswave Pet Pro All in One Wet and Vac is lightweight and had excellent suction.

-5 attachments makes it a breeze to clean under and over anything.
+- 5 attachments make it a breeze to clean under and over anything.

-While it definitely picked up the dog hair, I found that the hose was a little short.
+- While it definitely picked up the dog hair, I found the hose was a little short.

 I was a little wobbly with the Dyson ball vacuum at first, but you quickly get the hang of it after a few passes.

-I was able to move this vacuum under furniture, around corners with no problems.
+- I could move this vacuum under furniture, around corners with no problems.

 Which Vacuum I Picked and Why